 It is time to change your perception about record and playback tools and consider Sahi Pro to be the Tester’s Web Automation tool.
 Try it out here and let us know what you think.
 Here is the quick tutorial to get you up to speed.

-Sahi Pro is a mature, business-ready tool for automation of web application testing.
+Sahi Pro is a mature, business-ready tool for automation of web and desktop application testing.
 Sahi is available as an Open Source free product and as Sahi Pro, the commercial version.

-Sahi Pro is arguably the best choice among all web automation tools for testing teams in product companies and captive IT units which need rapid reliable web automation.
+Sahi Pro is arguably the best choice among all web and desktop automation tools for testing teams in product companies and captive IT units which need rapid reliable web automation.